-- (c) Casual barmen employed on racecourses, showgrounds, football grounds, cricket grounds, sports grounds, pienic grounds, recreation grounds and all social functions shall be paid at the rate of 10s. per hour with a minimum payment of 50s. for work done on any one day. - (d) Full day men shall be paid at the rate of 80s. per day of 8 hours work or less, exclusive of the meal hour.
+- (c) Casual barmen employed on racecourses, showgrounds, football grounds, cricket grounds, sports grounds, picnic grounds, recreation grounds and all social functions shall be paid at the rate of 12s. per hour with a minimum payment as for four hours. - (d) Full day men shall be paid at the rate of 80s. per day of 8 hours' work or less, exclusive of the meal hour.
 If lunch is not provided 2s.
 6d. shall be paid in lieu thereof.